Drive webinar registrations with this webinar promotion Ebook.

 We’re not talking about your next 5 Marketing Trends for 2023 presentation.
 (Nothing wrong with that, by the way!)

 But if you’re giving out practical, tangible advice that people would normally pay for, then of course you could present this as a paid webinar.
 In fact, it’s a great opportunity for clients who might not be able to afford your in-house, one-on-one services.

-You can deliver valuable training sessions on a one-to-many basis, your customers can save money, and you can be more efficient.
+The best webinar software can deliver valuable training sessions on a one-to-many basis and help you to be more efficient.

 This is similar to the point above.
 Many companies have a limited number of support hours available to clients as part of their service package.
 When customers go over those hours, they need to pay a large premium to get more help.